ezinoviev/causal-inference/README.md

 The aim of this series is to showcase how **Causal Inference** can solve complex problems using fundamental machine learning and statistical methods.

 ### Goals:
-- Show that Causal Inference acts as a unifying thread across diverse analytical domains
+- Show that Causal Inference acts as a unifying thread across diverse analytical domains.
-- Enable a systems-level understanding of decision-making
+- Enable a systems-level understanding of decision-making.
-- Present intuitive insights, minimizing mathematical formalism
+- Present intuitive insights, minimizing mathematical formalism.
-- Bridge the gap between theoretical rigor and practical implementation
+- Bridge the gap between theoretical rigor and practical implementation.

 ---